oyvindbso/ZotShelf/README.md

 - An Android device running Android 6.0 (Marshmallow) or newer
 - A Zotero account with EPUB books in your library
-- Your Zotero API key, username and User ID (available at https://www.zotero.org/settings/keys)
+- Your Zotero API key, username and User ID (available at https://www.zotero.org/settings/keys.
+Please select read only.)

 ## Technical Details